September 7 – 23, 2022 Depart for home on September 24.

 Because of its isolation and the fact that it had not been occupied for nearly a thousand years when excavations began, it presents an important level of authenticity.
 (UNESCO info) There is a good site museum that displays some of the artifacts found also.
-We’ll have lunch nearby in town then continue on to Rabat for the night.
-Next morning we’ll visit the royal stables and other monuments before leaving town.
+We’ll have lunch nearby in town then continue on to Rabat for the night in a charming new riad, renovated by an English woman and her Moroccan husband.
+Next morning we’ll visit the small kasbah before we leave town for Casablanca.

-Finally we drive a couple of hours back to Casablanca to our hotel; the rest of the day is free to pack up suitcases and/or explore the city.
+Several houors’ drive takes us back to Casablanca to our hotel; the rest of the day is free to pack up suitcases and/or explore the city.
 September 23 is our last included night of hotel.
 At the Farewell Dinner, we’ll take leave of old friends and new and then get a good night’s sleep.